1314 Westwood Blvd

 State Licensed MFT (marriage and family therapists)

+LCSW (Licensed Clinical social workers).
+In California, you can check the status of an MFT or LCSW license at the following website: www.bbs.ca.gov.
 There are many good counselors who hold a CAADAC degree.
-A CAADAC therapist has specialized training in addictions and often themselves recovering addicts or gamblers, this organization is not state licensed so there is less control over their activities in terms of ethical behavior.
+A CAADAC therapist has specialized training in addictions and often themselves recovering addicts or gamblers, this organization is not state-licensed so there is less control over their activities in terms of ethical behavior.
 Their training in recognizing and treating mental illness is limited to addictions only and not other problems like depression or anxiety.
-It is important to check that they are good standing with the CAADAC organization.
+It is important to check that they are in good standing with the CAADAC organization.

 There are a lot of people who are former gamblers that are available to work with gamblers who want recovery.
 They can easily be found in the Gambler's Anonymous program of recovery.
 They often have experience and expertise that is beyond what a therapist (myself included!) can offer due to their own process of healing and living a life based on being grounded in the 12 steps.
 I strongly encourage people to attend GA and ask someone to be their sponsor.
 A sponsor will work intensively with the gambler, guiding them into recovery and working the 12-step program.
 I think that if a gambler would like help from a non-state licensed therapist this is the best way to go about doing it.

-Therapy NEVER involves dual-relationships.
+Therapy NEVER involves dual relationships.
 A dual relationship occurs when the therapist becomes something other than just a therapist, like a friend, romantic partner, business partner, etc. These situations are dangerous and not therapeutic.

-www.ncpgambling.org For help outside of California this is a helpful website for locating qualified therapists who are certified to treat problem gambling and has a link to most of the state councils.
+National Council on Problem Gambling For help outside of California this is a helpful website for locating qualified therapists who are certified to treat problem gambling and has a link to most of the state councils.

 http://800gambler.org This is the link to the New Jersey council on problem gambling, it contains a lot of useful information and links for treatment.